MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/ui-role-explorer.md

 > Only Role Center actions for profiles where the **Show in Role Explorer** check box is selected will appear on the extended version of the role explorer (shown with the **Explore more roles** action).
 For more information, see [Manage Profiles](admin-users-profiles-roles.md).
 -->

-## <a name="expand-and-collapse-nodes-on-the-role-explorer"></a>Solmujen laajentaminen ja tiivistäminen roolienhallinnassa
+## Solmujen laajentaminen ja tiivistäminen roolienhallinnassa

 Sivujen avoimet toiminnot on järjestetty ominaisuuksien tai sovellusalueiden mukaan nimetyille solmuille.
 Jokainen solmu voidaan tiivistää tai laajentaa yksittäin, ja voit tiivistää/laajentaa kaikki solmut yhteen.